artificialfintelligence/artificialfintelligence/README.md

 👋 Hi, I'm Farid AKA Freddie.
 A computer engineer and Data Science professional from Canada 🇨🇦
 📫 How to reach me: Send me a message via [my LinkedIn profile](https://linkedin.com/in/faridt)
 👨‍💻🏦👨‍🏫 In the past, I've worked as a software engineer, a quantitative financial analyst and an English teacher.
+💻 These days I'm busy working as a freelancer on a numberof AI/ML projects, including an open-source LLM project, a personal project involving CNNs, and content authoring for a major MOOC provider.
 🌎🌍🌏 I have lived and/or worked in 4 countries and traveled to another 5.
 💭 I live to learn.
 I've dabbled in photography, electronic music production, astronomy, philosophy, languages/linguistics and more.
 💬 I'm a native English speaker and فارسی زبان مادری‌ام است و 日本語も良く話せます。そして　je suis en train d'apprendre le français maintenant.
 🤖 I recently got into microcontroller and microprocessor DIY projects (Arduino, Raspberry Pi) and I'm loving it!
-I'm thinking of getting a 3D printer at some point, too.
+I'm tinkering and thinking of getting a 3D printer at some point, too.
 🏕️ I love nature.
 I enjoy solo camping and going for walks/hikes.
 🎮 I like board games as well as video games as an art form.
 (But few video games pass the "art" threshold).
 💜 Other things I like: I love mathematics, books and audio books, and film.
 (Though, again, fewer and fewer movies pass the "art" threshold these days.
 Also sadly I don't really have time to watch movies anymore.)